guangxue/vim-emmet-plus/README.md

-# vim-emmet-expand
+# vim-emmet-plus

-An emmet-like plugin comes with auto pairs, snippet expanding and more.
+An emmet plugin for vim, plus auto pairs, snippet expanding and more.
 All triggered by pressing `Tab` This plugin is for personal ***learning purpose only.*** **Support vim version 8.2+**

 ![screenshot](doc/demo.gif)